About authentication

 You can login by running the following command and following the prompts.Logging out

 You can logout by running the following command.
-This will remove the local token from your machine and you will need to login again to use Auggie.Getting your token
+This will remove the local token from your machine and you will need to login again to use Auggie.Getting your session details

-For automation, you will need to provide your token each time you run Auggie.
-After you have logged in above, you can get your token by running the following command.Using your token
+For automation, you will need to provide authentication details each time you run Auggie.
+After you have logged in above, you can print your current session JSON by running the following command.Using your session details

-After you have your token, you can pass it to Auggie through a number of methods depending on your use case and environment.Environment variables
+After you have your session details, you can pass them to Auggie through a number of methods depending on your use case and environment.Environment variables

 Revoking your tokens